JHelton404/readme-node-generator/sampleREADME.md

   ## Description
   What will my project's aim be?

   This project utilizes node.js in order to auto-generate a professional README for future projects.
-Saving time on a task that could otherwise be used to generate code.

   ## Table of Contents